zjsteyn/we-Deliver/_episodes/02-common-mistakes.md

 ## <a name="units"></a> Placing comments or units in cells

-**Example**: Your data was collected, in part, by a summer student who you later found out was mis-identifying some of your species, some of the time.
+**Example**: Your data was collected, in part, by a student assistant who you later found out was copying and pasting incorrectly and not all the dates are necessarily captured correctly.
+Some of your dates are incorrectly associated with a Tweet, some of the time.
 You want a way to note these data are suspect.

 **Solution**: Most analysis software can't see Excel or LibreOffice comments, and would be confused by comments placed within your data cells.
 As described above for formatting, create another field if you need to add notes to cells.
-Similarly, don’t include units in
-cells: ideally, all the measurements you place in one column should be in the same unit, but if for some reason they aren’t, create another field and specify the units the cell is in.
+Similarly, don’t include units of measurement or other descriptive text in cells that supposedly contain numeric data that will later be used in calculations: ideally, all the data in one column (for example measurements) should be in the same unit, but if for some reason they aren’t, create another field and specify the units the cell is in.

 ## <a name="info"></a> Entering more than one piece of information in a cell

-**Example**: You find one male, and one female of the same species.
-You enter this as 1M, 1F.
+**Example**: We previously saw that the student assistant captured the Twitter handle as well as the language of the Tweet in a single column.

 **Solution**: Don't include more than one piece of information in a cell.
 This will limit the ways in which you can analyze your data.
 If you need both these measurements, design your data sheet to include this information.
-For example, include one column for number of individuals and a separate column for sex.
+For example, include one column for the Twitter handle and a separate column for the Tweet language.

 ## <a name="field_name"></a> Using problematic field names
 Choose descriptive field names, but be careful not to include spaces, numbers, or special characters of any kind.
 Spaces can be